marathomas/tutorial_repo/README.md

 #### 2.2.2.
 [Optional: Info file]

-Use the .csv file provided with the example data (LINK) or, if you are using your own data,´ add a ";"-separated .csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if available) in the subfolder "/data".
+Use the provided info_file.csv file for the example audio data or, if you are using your own data,´ add a ";"-separated info_file.csv file with headers containing the filenames of the input audio, some labels and any other additional metadata (if available) in the subfolder "/data".
 If some or all labels are unknown, there should still be a label column and unkown labels should be marked with "unknown".

-Structure of info_file.csv:
+Structure of info_file.csv must be:

     | filename   | label   | ...    |  ....
     -----------------------------------------